Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 ### Debian and Raspberry Pi support

-`install.sh -a` now works out of the box on Raspbian/Debian 7.8 Wheezy, so you can run Mininet on a [Raspberry Pi](http://raspberrypi.org)!
+`install.sh -fnv` and `install.sh -a` now work out of the box on Raspbian/Debian 7.8 Wheezy, so you can easily install and run Mininet on a [Raspberry Pi](http://raspberrypi.org)!
 You can also install OVS 2.3.1 using "`install.sh -V 2.3.1`".

 ### API Changes